 A tour company can use this opportunity to highlight different elements of their tours and showcase how each tour experience is unique and exciting.
 An accommodation company can showcase their rooms and venue, and also highlight positive guest experiences.

 Because Pinterest supports hashtags, always include your company branded hashtag.

 An excellent way to gain more credibility and traffic is to repin from other boards.
 This helps build relationships with other businesses by repinning relevant pins to your boards.

-Here are some ideas for tourism based companies to create boards that will enhance the customer experience.
+You can create boards that will enhance the customer experience.
 They won’t all work for every company, but you can see which best fits your business model.
+Here are some ideas:

 - Campaign themed boards such as holiday campaigns